-Key highlights of our assessment:
+Key highlights of our assessment

-- " The GAA has evaluated JLT using the value for money assessment framework for Group SIPPs. - " Communications and administration are of a good standard. - " The range of communication materials and compliance checks are extensive. - " The pricing is high in nominal terms and reasonable in percentage terms. - " The GAA focused on ensuring that all members were advised or did not need advice because they understood the proposition, the evidence we have seen suggests that this is the case.
+- The GAA has evaluated JLT using the value for money assessment framework for Group SIPPs - Communications and administration are of a good standard. - The range of communication materials and compliance checks are extensive. - The pricing is high in nominal terms and reasonable in percentage terms. - During the year some of the administration SLA's were not met.
+However, the SLA's that JLT work to are relatively short compared to market practice and as such this hasn't impacted on the quality of service received by policyholders. - The GAA focused on ensuring that all members were advised or did not need advice because they understood the proposition, the evidence we have seen suggests that this is the case.